open-telemetry/opentelemetry-specification/specification/protocol/exporter.md

 **[2]**: The environment variables `OTEL_EXPORTER_OTLP_SPAN_INSECURE`
 and `OTEL_EXPORTER_OTLP_METRIC_INSECURE` are obsolete because they do not follow the common naming scheme of the other environment variables.
-However, if they are already implemented, they should continue to be supported as they were part of a stable release of the specification.
+However, if they are already implemented, they SHOULD continue to be supported as they were part of a stable release of the specification.

 **[3]**: If no compression value is explicitly specified, SIGs can default to the value they deem most useful among the supported options.
 This is especially important in the presence of technical constraints,